 About Nouvel Hotel – Paris

-Why the modest two star Nouvel Hotel on the list of France’s 50 best?
-Well, it is the first hotel I ever stayed at while in Paris.
+Why the modest two star Nouvel Hotel on a list of Paris’s best hotels?
+Well, it is the first hotel we ever stayed at while in Paris.
 During my stay at this tiny hotel I fell in love with Paris.
 Later when I came up with the idea of Link Paris as a business, I realized my vision of Paris, and therefore France, was formed while staying at this out of the way tiny hotel off of Rue Lecourbe.

 It is in a truly Parisian neighborhood.
 A delightful place.
 Small shops and eateries for locals abound.